 Similar to how the speaker is elected, the deputy speaker is also elected by the Lok Sabha from among its members.
 The election for the selection is conducted after the election of the Speaker.

-When Speaker presides over the house, the Deputy speaker is just like any other ordinary member.
+- When the Speaker presides over the house, the Deputy speaker is just like any other ordinary member.
 Where he can participate in its proceedings and vote in the first instance on any question.

 Term of Office of Deputy Speaker